elanmed/dotfiles/README.md

 # dotfiles

-A collection of configuration files and custom scripts, centralized in a repo for easy mobility.
+A collection of configuration files and custom scripts, centralized for easy mobility.
 Uses `stow` to symlink everything properly, based on this blog [post](https://www.jakewiesler.com/blog/managing-dotfiles).

 ---